abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 with some of the construction.
-While I was working, something came to mind that I found very fruitful: To work with the busyness—the activity that I was involved in—I returned to the very simple practice of repeating the word *Buddho*.
-It’s a basic, foundational practice that is used throughout Thailand, particularly in the northeast.
+While I was working, something came to mind that I found very fruitful: To work with the busyness—the activity that I was involved in—I returned to the very simple practice of repeating the word *Buddho.* It’s a basic, foundational practice that is used throughout Thailand, particularly in the northeast.
 I used that short mantra in conjunction with the breath.
 On the in-breath, “Bud,” on the out-breath, “dho.”
 Buddho is the name of the Buddha.
 It means